 The Family Educational Rights and Privacy Act of 1974 is a federal law that grants students the right to inspect, obtain copies of, challenge, and, to a degree, control the release of information contained in their education records.
-The act and regulations are very lengthy, and for that reason SMU has issued guidelines that are available at the University Registrar's Office FERPA website (www.smu.edu/ferpa).
-Policy 1.18 of the University Policy Manual, accessible at www.smu.edu/policy, also discusses this law.
+The act and regulations are very lengthy, and for that reason, SMU has issued its own FERPA-based guidelines that are available at the University Registrar's Office FERPA website.
+Policy 1.18 of the University Policy Manual also discusses this law.

 In general, no personally identifiable information from a student's education record will be disclosed to any third party without written consent from the student.
 Several exceptions exist, including these selected examples: 1) information defined by SMU as directory information may be released unless the student requests through Access.SMU Self Service that it be withheld, 2) information authorized by the student through Access.SMU Self Service may be released to those individuals designated by the student and 3) information may be released to a parent or guardian if the student is declared financially dependent upon the parent or guardian as set forth in the Internal Revenue Code.
-More information is available at www.smu.edu/ferpa.
+Additional information is available at www.smu.edu/ferpa.